Akhan521/8-Puzzle-AI/README.md

-# 8-Puzzle-AI: Solving the Classic 8-Puzzle Game Using AI Search Algos.
+# 8-Puzzle-AI: Solving the Classic 8-Puzzle Game Using AI

 ## 🧩 What is the 8-Puzzle Game?